wmhm/MQPackage/PROPOSAL.md

 - Assume that some external system (in our case, RedGuides Resource Manager / Moderators) will ensure that only the correct people can publish packages for a particular package, the system itself will just assume the repository is correct.

+- We're not going to use lzma or bzip2, since we're targeting making these easily able to be manually unpacked, and a lot of common tooling people are likely to be using to handle zip files likely won't be able to handle either.